bekk/bekk-christmas/post/kotlin/inline-your-things-before-you-call-your-things.md

 Yes, this is a simple and contrived function for this use case, but it illustrates the point.

 The function will be compiled into a static function as part of a final class, which will then be called at the call site.
 Now, say we have some hyper-optimization to do(yes, on the JVM.
-No, the JVM will not inline for us at runtime for reasons), so we simply cannot accept the overhead of the function call!
+No, the JVM will not inline for us at runtime for.. reasons 🤷‍♀️ ), so we simply cannot accept the overhead of the function call!
 Enter, `inline`.

 ```kotlin
 public inline fun List<String>.findStringOfLength(targetLength: Int): Boolean
 ```

-By adding the `inline` keyword to the function signature, the call to `findStringOfLength` will be inlined at the call site by the compiler!
+By adding the `inline` keyword to the function signature, the call to `findStringOfLength` will be inlined at the call site by the compiler.
 In essence, it copies the code of the `findStringOfLength` function, and replaces any `findStringOfLength` call with the code in the function body.
 Neat!
 However, if you copy this simple sample code, you'll get this reminder from the compiler;